DataCueCo/slate/source/index.html.md

 You can find your API key and API secret in your [DataCue Dashboard](https://app.datacue.co "Dashboard").

-The `events` endpoint only require an API key to be run from a browser.
-All other endpoints require both an API key and API secret and should only be run from your backend to keep your API secret... a secret.
+The browser events endpoint only require an API key as it called from the browser.
+All other endpoints require both the API key and the payload to be signed with your API secret.
+NEVER send your api secret with the message.
-We use HTTP Basic Authentication, which encodes the string `apikey:apisecret` into a token that is base64 encoded and prepended with the string "Basic ".
+We use HTTP Basic Authentication, where the username is your apikey and the password is the hmac sha256 checksum of your payload.
+Refer to the code samples to see how to do this in your language of choice.

 #### Browser Events (only API key):